Cilantro (i.e. coriander) like to be grown in moist soil, but not overly wet soil. The key is to keep the soil moist but not soggy.

 If you’re not sure whether your cilantro needs water, the best way to tell is to stick your finger into the soil.
 If it feels dry about an inch below the surface, it’s time to water your plant.

 Whether you are growing cilantro in herb garden beds, in a pot, or are starting seedlings indoors and transplanting them outside, they are going to have a different watering frequency.
-Let’s take a look at each scenario to growing cilantro.
+Let’s take a look at each scenario for growing cilantro.

 Growing Cilantro Plants in Raised Beds & in the Ground